antronerds/r2-faqs-workflows/docs/Workflows.md

 Workflow: Final Remarks
 -----

-For description of many functions in R2, we have assembled a tutorial book, which can be found at <http://r2-tutorials.readthedocs.io/en/latest/index.html>.
+For description of many functions in R2, we have assembled a tutorial book, which can be found at [r2-tutorials](http://r2-tutorials.readthedocs.io/en/latest/index.html "R2 turorials at ReadTheDocs").